 The story so far...

-Learn more from our visit Experience here
+Learn more about the "feel" and facilities at JPS from our visit Experience here

 Almost 1 in 3 students are British, although this is no Little England - JPS represents pure multi-cultural Dubai with some 70 countries represented in total.

-Students are supported by 99 (predominantly-British) full time teachers and almost as many (91) teaching assistants.
+Students are supported by 99 (predominantly-British) full time teachers and almost as many (87) teaching assistants.
 Staff appear to be happy with their employment; at 10% teacher turnover is well below the Dubai average of 20-22%.
-Average class sizes are in the range of 22 (Foundation Stage) to 27 (years 1-6, and at a maximum approved level); one of the few concerns raised by parents in the KHDA pre-inspection survey.
-However, the teacher:student ratio at 1:15 has changed little in recent years and should ensure adequate individual attention for each child.
+Average class sizes are in the range of 22 (Foundation Stage) to 27 (years 1-6, and at a maximum approved level); one of the few concerns raised by parents in previous KHDA pre-inspection surveys.
+However, the teacher:student ratio at 1:15 has changed little in recent years and appears to ensure more than adequate individual attention for each child.

-GEMS Jumeirah Primary School follows the National Curriculum for England from Foundation Stage 1 to Year 6.
-Increasingly close links are being formed with its sister school, GEMS Jumeirah College, located close-by.
+JPS is developing increasingly close links with its sister school, GEMS Jumeirah College (JC), located near-by.
 The College offers resources such as Science Technicians to the Primary School, whilst JC students benefit from mentoring opportunities at JPS.
-The majority of students go on from JPS to JC for Secondary education.
+The majority of students go on from JPS to JC for Secondary education - another Outstanding-rated, and highly-sought after, Secondary school.
 The Principal at Jumeirah College maintains that the best way to ensure that a child is accepted at his school, is to send him or her to JPS.